 Lorex Wireless Camera Problems

-- Did you plug everything into a power source?
+- …plug everything into a power source?
 Be sure to turn your power bar on too, if you plugged a cord into one.

-- Be sure the channel/input is correct.
+- …ensure the channel/input is correct?
 This will vary by TV or DVR so be sure to check the manual.

-- The signal is too far or obstructed.
+- …check if the signal is too far or obstructed?
 This can be caused by building materials, distance, etc. Hold the camera up next to the receiver to rule out this problem.

-- Are the camera and received paired?
+- …make sure the camera and received are paired?
 They should come paired already when you order a Lorex wireless camera.
 However, you may need to do this manually again.
 Check the manual that came with your security system for more details.